-Now that we have introduced the fundamental quantities we can summarise the method proposed in \cite{FranchiniRSBwR2023}.
-The theory builds on several Graph--Theoretic methods for statistical physics and probability theory introduced by Lovaz, Borgs, Chayes, Coja-Oghlan, and others, \cite{Borgs,Lovasz,Coja-Oghlan,Franchini2017,Franchini2016}.
-The idea can be understood also in terms of partitioning the spins into a progression of Markov blankets \cite{Judea_Pearl,Friston} (that in \cite{FranchiniSPA2021,FranchiniSPA2023,FranchiniRSBwR2023} we called ``layers'').
-For now we will not specify the detailed structure of the blankets, which in general depends on the model, we will just discuss the most general features.
+Now that we have introduced the fundamental quantities, we can summarise the method proposed in \cite{FranchiniSPA2021,FranchiniSPA2023}.
+The theory builds on several Graph--Theoretical methods for statistical physics and probability theory introduced by Lovaz, Borgs, Chayes, Coja-Oghlan, and others, \cite{Borgs,Lovasz,Coja-Oghlan,Franchini2017,Franchini2016}.
+The idea can be understood also in terms of partitioning the graph into a progression of Markov blankets \cite{Judea_Pearl,Friston} (that in \cite{FranchiniSPA2021,FranchiniSPA2023,FranchiniRSBwR2023} where called ``layers'').
+For now we will not specify the detailed structure of the blankets, which in general depends on the model, we just discuss the general features.
 Then, let introduce a partition of $V$ into $L$ disjoint subsets, hereafter recalled by the symbol $\mathscr{V}$,

 As we shall see in short, the choice of the partition will be our general order parameter.
 To facilitate comparison with other methods it will be convenient to introduce a nested sequence of sets constructed by progressively bringing the parts together following the order established by the index $\ell$, then we introduce